 Be thorough.
 Use all your senses to imagine this future you’re designing just now.
 What does it look, feel and smell like?
 Do you hear any particular sounds when you’re thinking of this scenario?
 Is there a taste that reminds you of what you’ve set out to do?

-So, I think it’s important to visualise how your life is like, how you are like when you’re going through this process of change.
+So, visualise how your life is like and how you’re like when you’re going through this process of change.